 Tests that look inside your body

-- Colonoscopy.
-This screening method lets a doctor inspect the entire colon for polyps and cancer.
+- Colonoscopy lets the doctor inspect the entire colon for polyps and cancer.
 During a colonoscopy, samples of any growths can be collected (biopsied).
 And precancerous and cancerous polyps usually can be removed.

-- Computed tomographic colonography (CTC).
-This test is also called virtual colonoscopy.
-A computer and X-rays make a detailed picture of the colon to help the doctor look for polyps.
-If this test finds polyps, you may need to have a colonoscopy.
+- CT colonography (virtual colonoscopy) uses X-rays to make a detailed picture of the colon to help the doctor look for polyps.
+If this test finds polyps, you will need to have a colonoscopy.

-Screening for colon cancer with a single test or a combination of tests reduces your chance of having complications and dying from colon cancer.
-Experts recommend routine colon cancer testing for everyone age 50 and older who has a normal risk for colon cancer.
-People with a higher risk, such as African Americans and people with a strong family history of colon cancer, may need to be tested sooner.
+Screening for colorectal cancer with a single test or a combination of tests reduces your chance of having complications and dying from colorectal cancer.
+Experts recommend routine colorectal cancer testing for everyone age 50 to 75 who has a normal risk for colorectal cancer.
+People with a higher risk, such as those with a strong family history of colorectal cancer, may need to be tested sooner.
 Talk to your doctor about when you should be tested.

-If you are older than 50, screening may lower your risk of dying from colon cancer.
-Screening options include the following tests.
+If you are age 50 to 75, screening may lower your risk of dying from colorectal cancer.
+Screening options include the following commonly used tests.

 The method of screening that you have depends on your personal preferences, your doctor's preferences, and what the clinic or office you go to is able to do.

-People with a higher risk for colon cancer, such as African Americans and people with a strong family history of colon cancer, may need to be tested sooner.
+People with a higher risk for colorectal cancer, such as those with a strong family history of colorectal cancer, may need to be tested sooner.
 Talk to your doctor about when you should be tested.

 If you have a family history of familial adenomatous polyposis (FAP), you should start screening tests at age 10 or 12.